christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Beyond the surface-level imperial fiction, all these Alexandrian School religions contained the same psychological weapon at their core: centralized texts and priesthoods which makes a population easier to control through proxy (up until the Protestant reformation most of the European population was illiterate.
 Then the church kept scripture in Latin, which only clergy could read.
 Reproducing or translating the bible was punishable by death.
 This is because the bible was written for a tiny, literate priestly elite who would then control the population on behalf of kings), moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, the promise of inner peace through acceptance of one’s station, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two opposing groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

-The name Jesus was deliberately engineered as a syncretic, polyvalent title that would resonate in multiple languages and theological systems simultaneously.

--   Hebrew/Aramaic: "Yahweh saves" (Yeshua).
--   Greek: "Divine Zeus" (Ie‑Zeus).
--   Latin: "Divine Savior" (Divus Soter (Ie‑ = from Latin Ie‑ and ‑sous = from Greek sōs (safe, savior).
-The title Divus Soter was used for the deified emperor).
--   Egyptian: "Lord Osiris" (Ie‑Asar.
-Ie‑ means divinity in Egyptian, ie. as in I-em-hotep and also in Indo-European and in Luwian means "lord" (borrowed into Egyptian through Anatolian intermediaries) ‑sous = from Egyptian Asar (Osiris) via Greek Osiris with the O‑ dropped and ‑sir‑ shifted to ‑sou‑.
-Thus Ie‑sous = "Lord Asar" (Lord Osiris)).
--   Persian (Avestan): "Yazata" (Lord, Divine Being), Izates = Ie‑zates (Divine Zeus).
--   Celtic: "Lord Esus" (Ie‑sus).
--   Sanskrit: "Isha" (Lord, Ruler cognate with Latin Ie‑).
-The Kushan king Kanishka (whose name decodes as “Khan‑Isha”) is "Lord Jesus".

-Ie- means "divine" in Proto-Indo-European languages, and Ie- (or Ia-) means "Lord" in Anatolian Hieroglyphic Luwian and is used for deified kings.
-Iza‑ / Izad‑ = "lord" in Iranian, and Isa means lord in Sanskrit.
-YHWH is translated in the Bible as Lord.
-Ie- is cognate with Latin Iov- (Jove) as in Iovilius, "of Jove", giving rise to the gens name Iulius.
-Jupiter was also called Jove or Iove to the Romans.
-The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/YHWH.
-The Septuagint uses Iē‑ to transliterate the Hebrew theophoric Yeho‑.
-The Greek name Ἰησοῦς (Iēsous) is a direct transliteration of the Hebrew theophoric name Yehoshua, via its shortened Second Temple form Yeshua.
-In the Toledoth Yeshu, and in some Talmudic passages, the name is actually written as (Yeshu), not (Yeshua).
-Iē‑ is therefore also semantically the same as the Hebrew Ye‑ (or Yeh‑ / Yehô‑).

--Sous in Latin comes from sōs, or savior.
-Divus Soter (Divine Soter) was the title for the head of the Roman Imperial Cult and in the Flamen Dialis cult Julius Caesar was the high priest of Jupiter Optimus Maximus (Jupiter is the same as Zeus.
-Zeus = Dyēus = Jupiter = Jove (Iove).
-Jupiter comes from Dyēus Pter ("Sky Father") which is the original name of the chief god for the Proto-Indo-Europeans on the Pontic-Caspian Steppe.
-The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter)).

-Therefore, Ie-sous / Iēsous phonetically and structurally translates across the satrapies to "The Living Manifestation of Zeus-Osiris".
-It was an imperial office, not a personal name.

-Christios/Kristos in Greek means annointed.
-Egyptian pharaohs were anointed with oil as part of their coronation (the seshet ceremony), and Persian king were installed with a ritual that included taking the khvarenah (divine glory, a luminous).
-The Hebrew kings, by contrast, were anointed with oil (meshiach).
-The Greeks translated meshiach as christos.
-Christios/Kristos is equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", Hebrew meshiach, etc.

-Caesar = "Asar‑Ra" (Osiris‑Ra, or Osiris King - Egytian Asar was another name for Osiris), the sun god as the resurrected king.
-This contracts to Asera → Caesar.
-In the Bosporan Dragon King cult, the same prince would first be inaugurated as a "Christ" (satrap) – anointed with oil or poison (the Mithridatium).
-After his ritual death and resurrection (the kurgan ascension), he would be hailed as "Asar" – the divine king.
-Asar = the living king who will become Osiris (emphasizing his future divinity).
-Christ = the anointed one who is already the son of God (Horus) and will resurrect as Caesar (Osiris).

-Julius Caesar was elected Flamen Dialis (high priest of Jupiter) in his youth.
-He was anointed with oil (the unctio) which is functionally identical to the Hebrew meshiach (anointed) and the Greek christos.
-His adopted son (later in this book revealed to be his nephew) Octavian immediately styled himself Divi Filius (Son of the Divine One, or Son of God).
-Before this Augustus carried the title Divus Soter (Divine Soter), which is the same as Ie-Sous.

-The people who assumed this Jesus role were the brother and descendants of Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus.

--   Ptolemy of Cyprus (brother of Ptolemy XII Auletes) aka Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus.
--   Ptolemy XV Caesar (Caesarion) (son of Ptolemy of Cyprus/Julius Caesar and Cleopatra/Dynamis).
-Resurrected as emperor Tiberius Julius Caesar Augustus aka Tiberius Julius Aspurgus Philoromaios, king of Bosphorus aka Kujula Kadphises (Ku- = "son of", -Jula = Julius and -phises is a variant of pharna).
-Caesar (from Etruscan Aesar, from Egyptian Asar = Osiris) attached to the diminutive -ion marks him as the "little Osiris"—the heir to the resurrected god‑king.
-His grandson was Kanishka I ("Khan-Isha", which translates to "Lord Jesus").
--   Ptolemy XIII Theos Philopator (son of Ptolemy XII Auletes) aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I. Augustus carried the titles Divi Filius (Son of God) and Divus Soter (Divine Soter), which is the same as Ie-Sous/Jesus.
--   Ptolemy XIV Philopator (son of Ptolemy XII Auletes) aka Amyntas Nikator aka Amyntas, King of Galatia, who was Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus's son under his Mithridates VI Eupator of Pontus alias.
-He was also Jesus ben Fabus.
-(See:
-    Jesus Christ Was Amyntas of Galatia (2010) by Ranajit Pal.
-Esus (also refered to as Aesus, Aisus, Haesus, Hesus) was the name of the head Celtic deity in Galatia.
-    [^1]).
-The gens Fabia (Fabus) was one of the most ancient patrician families in ancient Rome.
--   Alexander Helios (son of Ptolemy XII Auletes and his daughter Cleopatra) aka Alexander, son of King Herod aka Juba II.
-"Juba" is a diminutive of "Iehuva" (Jove).
-So Juba = "little Jove".
-That is the title of a prince (like Caesarion).
-Juba II was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal.
-Juba II was titled "Ptolemy" upon accession in Mauretania.
-Was he Jesus ben Panthera?
-"Panthera" is a Hellenized corruption of "Ptolemaios" (Ptolem -> Ptol -> Panther).
-"Jesus, son of Ptolemy".
--   Ptolemy of Mauretania (son of Alexander Helios and his twin sister Cleopatra Selene II) aka Alexander, son of King Herod aka Monobazus I who was the son of Alexander Helios.
-Who was Jesus ben Sapphias?
--   Izates II, King of Adiabene aka Yeshua Cleopatros who was the son of Alexander (grandson of King Herod) and his sister-wife Cleopatra (Thea
-Philopator) of Mauretania.
-He was Mark Antony aka King Herod's great-grandson.
-The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".
-The Aramaic word for "son of" is bar.
-"Bar Ptolemy" becomes Bartholomew in the Gospels.
-He was was Jesus ben Gamala/Gamaliel (See: Cleopatra to Christ (2010) by Ralph Ellis.
-Izates = Iza‑ / Izad‑ = "lord" Iranian, and Zates = Dyeus/Zeus.
-The same name as Jesus.
-[^2])
--   Tiberius Julius Sauromates II

-It is likely that all the descendants of Mark Antony aka king Herod took on this role, or roles that may be similar.
-For example, see: Jesus Among the Julio-Claudians (2021) by Charles N. Pope
-[^3] who claims that Aristobulus V of Chalcis, grandson of king Herod aka Marcus Junius Silanus Torquatus was Jesus, or The Herodian Messiah Case For Jesus As Grandson Of Herod (2010) by Joseph Raymond.
-[^4]

-Jesus Christ then became a composite literary character based on the defeated Satrap-King Izates II of Adiabene ("Kingdom of Heaven"), and other Jesus-avatars, after the First Jewish-Roman War (66–73 CE).
-The Flavian Dynasty weaponized his imperial cult and created a virus within the host: a "religion" that systematically inverted the original cult by transforming the governing elite's title into the name of a sacrificial victim.
-Tiberius Julius Alexander aka "Josephus", who was the Flavian court historian, was the prefect of Egypt at this time and had control of the Library of Alexandria and the Alexandrian School, and with the help of Alexandrian School scribes, is likely who was responsible for creating history's most devastating psy-op—a forged testament that was later used to shatter the very empire that authored it.
-He was also likely the one who burned down the Library of Alexandria soon after to cover up the tracks of his conspiracy.
-(Ironically, Tiberius Julius Alexander aka "Josephus" was the brother of Izates II who was Marcus Julius Alexander).

 What the reader needs to know before entering this book:

 -   Conventional history is a synthetic construct, a palimpsest written over multiple times by victors.
 The primary forgers were the Flavian emperors, the Vatican, and the Jesuits.
 What they overwrote is that the Egyptian-Persian-Indian-Greek-Roman elite were a Proto-Indo-European (PIE) Elite (Kurgan Culture) who were the horse-riding, chariot-inventing pastoralists from the Pontic-Caspian Steppe who, beginning around 4500 BC, began a systematic conquest of Europe, Anatolia, and the Indus Valley, and who ruled through proxy dynasties.
 The domestication of the horse, invention of the chariot, and advanced ship building technology allowed them to travel vast distances and Egypt, Persia, India, Greece, Rome,